joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-02-02-spin-graph-fiddler.md

 ---
 layout: post
 published: true
-title: Can You Spin the Graph?
+title: Can you spin the graph?
 date: 2025/02/02
 subtitle: If you tumble your function is it still a function?
 tags: spherical-geometry vectors